 It’s highly likely that most people will experience burnout at least once in their lives.
-Those who live with high stress levels – as a result of economic hardships or racial and identity-based discrimination – may experience burnout more frequently than others.
+Those who live with high stress levels — because of economic hardships or racial and identity-based discrimination — may experience burnout more often than others.
 One protective factor against burnout is the ability to take the time to take care of the self.
-For some, self-care on an impactful scale may not be an option.
+For some, self-care on an impactful scale may not be a possibility.

 Symptoms of burnout

-Burnout can be markedly obvious – think shouting profanities at a car that drove a little too closely to you.
-Burnout can also be inconspicuous and imperceptible.
+Burnout symptoms can be markedly obvious — think shouting profanities at a car that drove a little too close to you.
+But burnout can also be inconspicuous and imperceptible.
 You might go weeks without feeling close to anyone or feeling void of all emotions, and only realize that it’s burnout when you talk to someone about it.

 People who feel burnt out can feel:

-- Apathetic towards everyone, even those that they love
+- Apathetic towards everyone, even family members and those that they love

 - Disengaged, even in things that they normally care about